cgoolsby/Gatekeeper/README.md

 Usage:
 git clone https://github.com/cgoolsby/gateKeeper
 cd gateKeeper
-go run CLI/main.go
-go run ymlToTerra/ymlToTerra.go
+go run ./main2.go
-This produces a variables_override.tf in your terraForm directory.
-In case you want to skip to this step in the future. cd terraForm terraform init terraform apply
+This produces a variables_override.tf in your main directory.
+In case you want to skip to this step in the future. cp variables_override.tf terraForm/ cd terraForm terraform init terraform apply